 Did I leave a book about Africa out?

 Is there a book you read about Africa or by an African author you feel should be on this list?
-Drop me a message, I’ll give it a read and perhaps add it to the list.
+Drop me a message; I’ll give it a read and perhaps add it to the list.
 Or maybe you’re looking for something different?
-Check out our post on our the the best travel movies.
+Check out our post on our the best travel movies.

 - The Best Safari Bags to Take to Africa

 - 10 Africa Travel Blogs to Help You Plan Your African Adventure

 - These 20 Amazing African Lodges Will Have You Dreaming of Africa

 - Five African National Parks to Visit Before You Die

 2 thoughts on “10 Books About Africa You Should Read Before You Go”